Tan-Tripathi/e-Commerce_Sales-Python_sql-Project/README.md

 ### **Tasks Completed**:
 - **Data Transfer**:
-  - Loaded the CSV data into a MySQL database by establishing a connection using Python’s `pymysql` library.
+  - Loaded the CSV data into a MySQL database by establishing a connection using Python’s `mysql-connector-python` library.
   - Created and populated tables like `customers`, `orders`, and `products` in MySQL to allow for structured data storage and analysis.

 - **SQL Queries**: